daniel-furman/awesome-chatgpt-prompts-clustering/README.md

 ---

-HDBSCAN splits the stable diffusion prompts into clusters, with 48699 (66%) binned as outliers and 25019 (33%) grouped into 78 clusters.
-The 25 largest clusters cover 20.6% of the dataset - which we will examine for drift.
+HDBSCAN splits the stable diffusion prompts at hand into several dozens of clusters, with 48699 (66%) binned as outliers and 25019 (33%) grouped into 78 clusters.
+The 25 largest clusters cover 20.6% of the dataset - these are the themes we will examine for drift in this experiment.

 ![](experiments/04_09_2023_03_02_25/assets/selected_5_themes.png)